quattor/configuration-modules-core/ncm-ceph/README.md

 * perl-Data-Compare >= 1.23 !

 This version of Data-Compare can be found on [http://www.city-fan.org/ftp/contrib/perl-modules/]

+Attention: Some repositories (e.g. rpmforge) are shipping some versions like 1.2101 and 1.2102.

 Other things needed before using the component: